turingschool/curriculum/source/projects/idea_box.markdown

 path/to/idea_box/config.ru:4:in `block in <main>': uninitialized constant IdeaBoxApp (NameError)
 ```

-Let's pick that error message apart!
+##### Reading the Error Message

+Let's pick that error message apart.
 First, it tells us what the name of the file is where the error occurred:

 ```plain
 path/to/idea_box/config.ru
 ```

-So it's in the rackup file.
+So it's in the `config.ru` file.

 Then it tells us which line the error occurred on: